joshbegley/nyt-latest/previous.md

 `Welcome to The Pulse, The Athletic's daily sports newsletter.`\
 https://nytimes.com/athletic/6425392/2025/06/14/us-open-course-the-pulse/

-**Dan Skirka's unlikely rise from juco assistant to Murray State and the College World Series**\
+**Dan Skirka's unlikely rise from juco assistant to Murray State, College World Series**\
 `Murray State took a chance on a 33-year-old junior college assistant.
 Seven years later, Skirka has the Racers on the sport's biggest stage.`\
 https://nytimes.com/athletic/6425371/2025/06/14/murray-state-dan-skirka-college-world-series/